josezurita21/holbertonschool-shell/io_redirections_and_filters/README.md

 #3.
 What about 2?
 *File:*  3-twofiles
-This command is used to find the contents of a directory.
+This command is used to find the contents of a directory

+#4.
+Last lines of a file
+*File:* 4-lastlines
+This command will show us only the last ten lines